inmagik/world-countries/README.md

 *LON	FLOAT (7,3)	Longitude
 *LAT	FLOAT (6,3)	Latitude

-All the geometry have been preprocessed to calculate some useful information:
+All the geometries have been preprocessed to calculate some useful information:

 * centroid of the geometry
 * representative point of the geometry